Last Updated: January 26, 2025

 ACT Syllabus and Format

-ACT is divided into four sections: English, Mathematics, Reading, and Science.
+ACT is divided into five sections: English, Mathematics, Reading, Science and Writing.
 Unlike other exams, ACT is a subject-oriented test that evaluates students based on the content they have learned in high school and how they can retain it.
-There is also a separate writing section and four subject tests, which are completely optional.
 The syllabus that is used can be generalized into concepts that have been taught in school.
 Given the extensive information, summarizing and learning everything can be overwhelming.
 Therefore, here are the narrowed-down topics that cannot be avoided.

 Over the years, the ACT has brought about numerous changes.
-Beginning in February 2024, the ACT introduced an online testing option at select locations in the United States.
-Commencing in April 2025, students who choose to take online exams will experience enhanced flexibility and choices, a reduced test duration, and additional time to respond to each question.
-The enhancements will be applied to paper-based exams starting from September 2025.
+Commencing April 2025, students who choose to take online exams will experience enhanced flexibility and choices, reduced test duration, and a number of questions.
+The enhancements will be applied to national paper-based exams starting September 2025.
 Educational institutions and districts will have access to these options beginning in the spring of 2026.

 The following lists each section's question count and time allotment: